bearsunday/bearsunday.github.io/manual/en/blog_page.md

 ## Resource Cache

 Where the page resource it is annotated with `@Cache`, in the sandbox application a method annotated as such is bound to the cache interceptor.
+For example, if you want to cache it for 30 seconds, the code is like below.

 {% highlight php startinline %}
 <php